MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/revoscaler.md

 ### Remote compute context

 **RevoScaleR** runs remotely on computers that have a server installation.
-In a remote compute context, the script running on a local Machine Learning Server shifts execution to a remote Machine Learning Server, supported on Hadoop and SQL Server.
+In a remote compute context, the script running on a local R Client or Machine Learning Server shifts execution to a remote Machine Learning Server.
 For example, script running on Windows might shift execution to a Spark cluster to process data there.
-Similarly, script might shift to a remote SQL Server instance using a [RxInSqlServer](RxInSqlServer.md) compute context.

-On distributed platforms, such as Hadoop processing frameworks (Spark and MapReduce), functions that execute in parallel distribute workload execution on all available cores and nodes.
-This capability translates into high performance computing for predictive and statistical analysis of big data in your cluster.
+On distributed platforms, such as Hadoop processing frameworks (Spark and MapReduce), set the compute context to [RxSpark](RxSpark.md) or [RxHadoopMR](RxHadoopMR.md) and give the cluster name.
+In this context, if you call a function that can run in parallel, the task is distributed across data nodes in the cluster, where the operation is co-located with the data.

-On SQL Server, there are two primary use cases for remote compute context:
+On SQL Server, set the compute context to [RxInSQLServer](RxInSqlServer.md).
+There are two primary use cases for remote compute context:

 + Call R functions in T-SQL script or stored procedures running on SQL Server.